nisunishant/nisunishant/README.md

 ### <h2>About Me:</h2>

 * I'm currently learning **Java, JavaScript and Python**, with a focus on building scalable and efficient applications.
-* I have basic knowledge of **C**, which has helped me understand the fundamentals of programming.
-* My expertise extends to **HTML and CSS**, where I work on crafting responsive and visually appealing web pages.
+* My expertise extends to **HTML,CSS and JS**, where I work on crafting responsive and visually appealing web pages.
 * All of my projects are available at the [Repository Tab](https://github.com/nisunishant?tab=repositories), where you can explore my coding journey.
 * How to reach me: **nisunishant18@gmail.com**.
 I'm always open to collaborations and discussions about tech!